Andreas-Ziegler22/being-productive/README.md

 now I can access mysql with command line

+I don't know why but didn't work at all  I'm here from 20:00 till 22:02 and I saw a lot of videos hot to fix the problem when came this across

+source zshrc  after typing that Enter and quit iterm when I wrote: echo $PATH came the whole path including mysql now I can say it works and I can sleep well

 ### codespace

 Today I heard about codespace have you? such an amazing thing